cornelcroi/photo-sharing-website/README.md

   - the application built using AWS Amplify,
   - full-stack React.js Application developed using AWS Amplify,
   - there is a single admin user created at first deployment,
-  - a AWS Lambda automatically creates photo thumbnails,
-  - Amazon Rekognition is used to automatically detects relevant labels for each uploaded photo and display these labels on album gallery page,
   - static website (with html template files) is generated on demand by a AWS Lambda,
   - static website sits in `./public/website` folder,
   - there a 4 html templates,